Seeing Double with Iconic Dutch Masterpieces

 Using the same textured printing technique as our National Gallery of Canada collection, the Mauritshuis has re-created their most iconic works: the “Girl with a Pearl Earring” by Johannes Vermeer, and “The Goldfinch” by Carel Fabritius.
 Both of which are available to purchase through the museum store, and our online store.

-With access to high-fidelity textured reproductions, The Maurtishuis has been able to experiment with some fascinating projects.
+With access to high-fidelity textured replications, The Maurtishuis has been able to experiment with some fascinating projects.
 In 2018, they hosted the “Girl in the Spotlight” exhibition, which featured a glass-walled laboratory on the floor of the public area of the museum, through which visitors could watch forensic analysis taking place on the original painting.
-Meanwhile, visitors were still able to get a close look, and take selfies with "The Girl" by utilizing the reproduction of the painting, which hung in place while the original was temporarily off display.
+Meanwhile, visitors were still able to get a close look, and take selfies with "The Girl" by utilizing the replication of the painting, which hung in place while the original was temporarily off display.

 Leading a trend in the museum world, other museums have since launched successful immersive conservation exhibitions, like the 2019 Rijksmuseum “Operation Night Watch” Rembrandt exhibition.